Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/_pages/about.md

 Her technical expertise extends to building innovative tools like ["Beacon-aug"](https://xiaoyang-rebecca.github.io//portfolio/0beaconaug/), a cross-library image augmentation module with 300+ operations that earned the **Top Session Award at Adobe Tech Summit 2022**.

-Rebecca holds a Ph.D. from the University of Houston, where she specialized in large-scale medical image processing under [Dr. Badri Roysam](http://www.ee.uh.edu/faculty/roysam).
-Her research has been published in top journals ([Nature Communications](https://www.nature.com/articles/s41467-021-21735-x)) and presented at leading AI conferences (CVPR, NeurIPS, MICCAI).

-With experience spanning creative image generation, medical imaging, self-driving cars, and energy industries, Rebecca excels at bridging research and real-world applications.
-She’s passionate about scaling AI innovations to solve impactful problems and fostering cross-functional collaboration to drive results.

 Rebecca also writes [blog posts](https://xiaoyang-rebecca.github.io/year-archive/) about AI foundations, career branding, and technology trends, sharing insights to help educate the community on stepping into the ML field, bridging research and production, leadership in AI, and navigating the evolving landscape of machine learning.

 &#10148; &nbsp; *What's next?*